 Extract supported non-archive types checkbox, unchecked by default, allows some non-archive types like executables, MS Office and Open Office documents etc to be treated as archives, in order to be disassembled.

 In file manager those file types are displayed with special icons to show they can be accessed as archives by PeaZip, but will not be treated as archives by default.

-Extract unsupported file types checkbox, unchecked by default, allows any arbitrary type of file to be treated as an archive by PeaZip, providing the user can specify a custom executable backend to handle the file type in "Custom parameters" group, which is enabled if this option is checked.
+Extract unsupported file types checkbox, unchecked by default, allows any arbitrary type of file to be treated as an archive, trying to extract it with PeaZip (checked by default) or specifying a custom executable backend to handle the file type in "Custom parameters" group, which is enabled if this option is checked.

-This screen also allows to set parameters for non-7z backend executables.
+This screen also allows to set parameters for backend executables 7Z / p7zip, FreeARC and ACE.